brunorijsman/secure-grpc/README.md

 We start with an unsecured gRPC service.
-This will help us understand the basics of writing gRPC servers and clients in asynchronous Python before we add the extra complications of authentication and encryption, which we will cover in later sections.
+This will help us understand the basics of writing gRPC servers and clients in asynchronous Python before we introduce the extra complications of authentication and encryption, which we will cover in later sections.

-The repository already contains the `adder.proto` which defines a very simple GRPC `Adder` service that can add two numbers.
+The repository already contains the gRPC service definition file `adder.proto` which defines a very simple `Adder` service that can add two numbers.

 ```protobuf
 syntax = "proto3";